palmetto/palmetto-components/docs/CONTRIBUTING.md

 2) Symlink your local package into any project that consumes it.
 See [NPM link](https://docs.npmjs.com/cli/link) or [Yarn link](https://classic.yarnpkg.com/en/docs/cli/link/) for more details.

-**NOTE:** That when building and symlinking, it is necesary to expose local symlinks from your test app for `react` and `react-dom` and link them to the component library.
+**NOTE:** That when building and symlinking, it is necessary to expose local symlinks from your test app for `react` and `react-dom` and link them to the component library.
 Specific steps:
 * In Your Application, link react and react-dom:
 ```
 cd node_modules/react && yarn link